-It is now time to import the first soundfile into Wwise and start with the Sound Design for the Platformer Game.
-As you may have noticed earlier, there is a game call of the type Event named Play_footsteps.
-We’ll be discussing Events and their action in the next chapter.
-What you need to do right now is to import a footstep sound for our Player Character and connect it to the Event that is being called by the game.
+It is now time to import the first sound file into Wwise and start with the Sound Design for the Platformer Game.
+As you may have noticed earlier, there is a Game Call of the type Event named playFootsteps.
+You will learn about Events and Actions in the next chapter.
+What you need to do right now is to import a footstep sound for your Player Character and connect it to the Event that is being called by the game.

-The Audio tab of the Designer layout is where you’ll spend most of your time when designing your game’s soundscape.
-The audio tab has three different hierarchies that each provide unique Objects to accomplish various tasks related to triggering or manipulating how audio works in Wwise.
-With the exception of music, you’ll keep your sounds within a Work Unit within the Actor-Mixer Hierarchy.
+The Audio Tab of the Designer Layout is where you will be spending most of your time when designing your game’s soundscape.
+The Audio Tab has three different Hierarchies that each provide unique Objects to accomplish various tasks related to triggering or manipulating how audio works in Wwise.
+With the exception of music, you keep your sounds within a Work Unit within the Actor-Mixer Hierarchy.
 (Pic01 Actor-Mixer Hierarchy)

 There are many different Objects that can be created within the Actor-Mixer Hierarchy.
-However, if you simply want to play a given audio file, this is accomplished via the Sound SFX Object.
+However, simply playing a sound file is accomplished via the Sound SFX Object.

-In the Object row, click the icon for the Sound SFX Object and name it platformer_foley_footstepGeneric_M01.
-(Pic02 Sound SFX)
+In the Object Row, click the icon for the Sound SFX Object and name it platformer_foley_footstepGeneric_M01.
+(Pic02 Create a new Sound SFX Object)

 The Object name appears in red.
-The red lettering represents that there isn’t an audio file associated with this SFX Object.
-You’ll need to add the audio file in just a moment, but before you go any further it’s important to understand that an SFX Object does not directly represent an audio file.
-It instead represents the channel that the audio file will play through.
-You can compare it to the idea of an audio track in a digital audio workstation (such as Audition).
-The track has various controls that manipulate the actual audio files that are stored on the audio track.
-Once you understand this, you’re ready to add the audio file to the Sound SFX Object.
+The red lettering represents that there isn’t a sound file associated with this Sound SFX Object.
+You will have to add the sound file in just a moment, but before you go any further it’s important to understand that a Sound SFX Object does not directly represent a sound file.
+It instead represents the channel that the sound file will play through.
+You can compare it to the idea of an Audio Track in a Digital Audio Workstation.
+The Audio Track has various controls that manipulate the actual sound files that are stored on the Audio Track.
+Once you understand this, you’re ready to add the sound file to the Sound SFX Object.

-Right-click the footstep_generic SFX Object and choose Import Audio Files, then click Add Files (Pic03 Add Files).
+Right-click the Object and choose Import Audio Files, then click Add Files (Pic03 Add Files).

-Navigate to the location of the sound files folder for this course provided by the tutor called Platformer_Soundfiles > Robot > foley, choose the File with the name platformer_foley_footstepGeneric_M01.wav and click Open.
+Navigate to the location of the sound files folder for this course, go to Platformer_Soundfiles > Robot > Foley, choose platformer_foley_footstepGeneric_M01.wav and click Open.

 You will see 6 different files for generic foosteps as delivered by the Sound Designer.
-At this point you will only use one of these files.
-It is labeled “M01”, which means it is a mono file with only one audio channel.
+At this point you only use one of these files.
+It is labeled “M01”, which means it is the first variation of a mono file with only one Audio Channel.

-The Audio File Importer opens confirming which audio file you want to import to the SFX Object.
+The Audio File Importer opens, confirming which sound file you want to import to the Sound SFX Object.

 Click Import.
 (Pic04 Import)

-The Audio File Importer window closes and you now see that the SFX Object has turned blue.
-The blue color indicates that an audio source, in this case a WAV file, is properly associated with the SFX Object and that the audio file is currently being referenced in its original imported format.
+The Audio File Importer window closes and you can now see that the Sound SFX Object has turned blue.
+The blue color indicates that an Audio Source, in this case a WAV file, is properly associated with the Object and that the sound file is currently being referenced in its original imported format.

 Now it’s time to test your sound and make sure it’s playing through your system.

-Click the footstep_generic Sound SFX Object to make sure it’s selected.
+Click the Sound SFX Object to make sure it’s selected.

-Notice that the Property Editor view displays audio controls for the footstep sound such as a Volume Fader.
-Also, look in the Transport Control View and you can see its name.
+Notice that the Property Editor View displays audio controls for the footstep sound such as a Volume Fader.
+Also, take a look in the Transport Control View and you can see its name.
 This indicates that when you press the play button, you’ll hear the sound as if played in the game.
 To make it more convenient, the spacebar is the keyboard shortcut for the play button.
 (Pic05 Volume + Transport)

-You should hear the footstep sound.
-You’ll also notice that there’s an audio meter in the toolbar as well as a meter view on the right side of the layout showing you the level of playback in dBFS.
+You should now hear the footstep sound.
+You may also notice that there’s an Audio Meter in the toolbar as well as a Meter View on the right side of the Layout, showing you the level of playback in what’s called dBFS.
 (Pic06 Meter)

 Saving your work is crucial!
-In some rare cases it can happen that Wwise crashes and it would be a shame if you loose some progress.
-Another reason for saving regularly is that if you change something in the Wwise project, say adding a new Event and you quickly want to implement it in your game engine, your Wwise projects needs to be saved in order to get the newly added Events displayed in the game engine.
-If your project needs saving, a little Asterisk symbol is displayed next to your project’s title and next to all Work Units the change occurs.
+In some rare cases it can happen that Wwise crashes and it would be a shame if you lose some progress.
+Another reason for saving regularly is that if you change something in the Wwise project, say adding a new Event and you quickly want to implement it in your game, your Wwise projects needs to be saved in order to get the newly added Event displayed in the game engine.
+If your project needs saving, a little Asterisk symbol is displayed next to your project’s title and next to all Work Units where change occurs.
 (Pic07 Save your Project)